brandonnguyen257/Custom-LED-Panel/README.md

   3. Creating Custom Effects using a single LED strip through Arduino
   4. Cutting LED stip into 10x30 strips

-    a.
+    4a.
 Soldering Jumper Wires to each indivual strip

-    b.
+    4b.
 Connect each strip to an Arduino pin
   5. Realized using a computer for the Arduino and LED strips as a power supply is not sufficient enough

-    a.
+    5a.
 Connected an external 5V power supply to a breadboard

-    b.
+    5b.
 Arduino and LED strips are now powered seperately
   6. Creating Custom 2D LED panel effects

 Future Features: